finbourne/access-sdk-java/sdk/docs/PoliciesApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // PoliciesApi apiInstance = apiFactory.build(PoliciesApi.class);

         PoliciesApi apiInstance = ApiFactoryBuilder.build(fileName).build(PoliciesApi.class);
         String code = "code_example"; // String | The code of the PolicyCollection
         PolicyCollectionUpdateRequest policyCollectionUpdateRequest = new PolicyCollectionUpdateRequest(); // PolicyCollectionUpdateRequest | The updated definition of the PolicyCollection
         String scope = "scope_example"; // String | Optional.
 Will use the default scope if not provided.
 The scope of the PolicyCollection try {
+            // uncomment the below to set overrides at the request level
+            // PolicyCollectionResponse result = apiInstance.updatePolicyCollection(code, policyCollectionUpdateRequest, scope).execute(opts);

             PolicyCollectionResponse result = apiInstance.updatePolicyCollection(code, policyCollectionUpdateRequest, scope).execute();
             System.out.println(result.toJson());
         } catch (ApiException e) {